 For any investor, the first time they see that their portfolio has lost, rather than gained, money can be a disappointment.
 In fact, very few investors will have only ever seen a one-way upwards journey.
 The important point is to understand that volatility is a natural part of the longer-term journey to reach your investment goals.

 It’s understandable that you may want to check the performance of your portfolio on a regular basis, but it’s also likely that on some days you will see losses – and on some days you will see gains.

 However, avoiding the temptation to make changes to your portfolio based on the day-to-day movements is important.
 If the risk level you have selected and the length of time you wish to invest for is still accurate, then you can allow yourself the comfort to know that you have already made sensible steps towards a longer-term financial goal.

 Can I avoid volatility?

 It’s important here to note how Nutmeg manages risk.
-Take the Fully Managed portfolios as an example: the risk scale of 1 to 10 primarily reflects the split, often called asset allocation, between perceived higher-risk assets, equities, and the bond market that has traditionally exhibited less volatility.
+Take the Fully Managed portfolios as an example: the risk scale of 1 to 10 primarily reflects the split, often called asset allocation, between perceived higher-risk assets (equities) and the bond market that has traditionally (though not always) exhibited less volatility.

-Moving all the way to the highest-risk level, 10, the vast majority will be invested in equities, including emerging markets such as China and Brazil.
+Moving all the way to the highest-risk level 10, where the vast majority will be invested in equities, including emerging markets such as China and Brazil.
 Exposure to bonds will be more limited.